On turbulent relations: The supremum metric relation

-\begin{rem} Let $C_b(\R)\subset C(\R)$ be the subset of bounded continuous functions.
-The sum of functions makes the space $C(\R)$ into a Polish group, and $C_b(\R)$ into a subgroup.
-The orbit relation of the action of $C_b(\R)$ on $C(\R)$ given by translation is $E_\infty$.
-Therefore, by virtue of Theorem~\ref{t:d_infty}-(iii), there is no Polish topology on $C_b(\R)$ with respect to which this action is continuous.
+\begin{rem} Let \(C_b(\R)\subseteq C(\R)\) be the subset of bounded continuous functions.
+The sum of functions makes the space \(C(\R)\) into a Polish group, and \(C_b(\R)\) into a subgroup.
+The orbit relation of the action of \(C_b(\R)\) on \(C(\R)\) given by translation is \(E_\infty\) and there is no Polish topology on \(C_b(\R)\) with respect to which this action is continuous \cite{AlvarezCandel:Non-reduction}.

-For instance, consider the restriction of the compact-open topology to $C_b(\R)$.
-Then the action of $C_b(\R)$ on $C(\R)$ is continuous, $C_b(\R)$ is metrizable because $C(\R)$ is completely metrizable, and $C_b(\R)$ is separable because it contains $C_0(\R)$, which is dense in $C(\R)$ and separable (by the Stone-Weierstrass theorem).
-But $C_b(\R)$ is not completely metrizable with the compact-open topology; in particular, it is not closed in $C(\R)$.
+For instance, consider the restriction of the compact-open topology to \(C_b(\R)\).
+Then the action of \(C_b(\R)\) on \(C(\R)\) is continuous, \(C_b(\R)\) is metrizable because \(C(\R)\) is completely metrizable, and \(C_b(\R)\) is separable because it contains \(C_0(\R)\), which is dense in \(C(\R)\) and separable (by the Stone-Weierstrass theorem).
+But \(C_b(\R)\) is not completely metrizable with the compact-open topology; in particular, it is not closed in \(C(\R)\).